-Dissertation Proposal.
-An examination to determine the student’s preparedness and appropriateness of the topic, prior to commencing work on the dissertation.
+- Dissertation Proposal.
+An examination to determine the student’s preparedness and the appropriateness of the topic, prior to commencing work on the dissertation.

-Capstone, Dissertation, or Project Preparedness Examination.
-An assessment (e.g., examination, proposal, etc) to determine the preparedness of the student and the appropriateness of the topic, prior to commencing work on the doctoral dissertation, capstone or project.
+- Capstone/Project Proposal.
+An examination to determine the preparedness of the student and the appropriateness of the topic, prior to commencing work on the capstone project.